-S.Korea mulls stricter social distancing as COVID-19 spike continues
+S.Korea mulls stricter social distancing as Covid-19 spike continues

-SEOUL, Nov 29 (Reuters) - South Korean authorities will consider tighter social distancing restrictions on Sunday to clamp down on economic activities after last week saw the fastest spread of infections since the early days of the COVID-19 pandemic.
+SEOUL: South Korean authorities will consider tighter social distancing restrictions on Sunday to clamp down on economic activities after last week saw the fastest spread of infections since the early days of the Covid-19 pandemic.

-Prime Minister Chung Sye-kyun is to meet with health authority officials at 3 p.m.
-(0600 GMT) to decide whether virus curbs need to be tightened further to slow transmissions, Yonhap News said.
+Prime Minister Chung Sye-kyun is to meet with health authority officials at 3p.m.
+(1400 GMT+8) to decide whether virus curbs need to be tightened further to slow transmissions, Yonhap News said.

 South Korea reported 450 infections of the new coronavirus on Sunday after reporting more than 500 new coronavirus cases for three days in a row, according to the Korea Disease Control and Prevention Agency.